agoravoting/agora-mixnet/README.md

     -Duse-generators-parallel=true

 ##### Parallel modular exponentiation
 Voting systems are inherently very parallelizable as much of the processing is done per-vote in an independent way.
 The bulk of computation in public key cryptography and related voting systems is modular exponentiation.
 The task is then to parallelize these costly operations.
-On the other hand, extracting parallelism from code that was not designed with that as a central concern from the beginning is usually very difficult or outright not practical.
-In this particular case the difficulty is manifested in these ways:
+Unfortunately, extracting parallelism from code that was not designed with it as a central concern from the very beginning is usually very difficult or outright not practical.
+In this particular case the difficulty is manifested as:

 1) the are many different callstacks using modpow